Waziri (fictional tribe): In West Africa

 In The Return of Tarzan Tarzan returns from civilization to his beloved jungle.
 But he has changed.
 Previously his relationship with natives was violent and antagonistic, colored by the death of his ape foster mother Kala at the hands of a native hunter, but he has experienced humanity in all its varieties since then.
 So now, when he meets a black warrior, instead of killing him he saves him from Numa, the lion.
 The warrior, Busuli, is a member of the Waziri tribe.
 Tarzan discovers they are cultured and despise cannibals like the tribe he had intermittently warred against in his youth.
 Tarzan is accepted as a member of the tribe after teaching them a new practical way of hunting elephants.
 These two hunts are the only recorded instances of his killing "Tantor", the elephant.

-When Arabic ivory traders and their cannibal slaves attack the Waziri village, causing the death of the old chief (also named Waziri) and many others, Tarzan takes the lead, preventing the burning of the village and defeating the Arabs with effective guerrilla-tactics by killing them one at a time.
+When Arab ivory traders and their cannibal slaves attack the Waziri village, causing the death of the old chief (also named Waziri) and many others, Tarzan takes the lead, preventing the burning of the village and defeating the Arabs with effective guerrilla-tactics by killing them one at a time.
 Tarzan then becomes the new chief of the tribe and from then on these noble black warriors share his fate.
 The Waziri take him to their secret treasure-trove, the lost city of Opar, which they first discovered in the days of the deceased former chief Chowambi, Waziri's father.

 Tarzan leaves Africa and the Waziri for England at the end of The Return of Tarzan, seemingly forever.
 But by the time of the next book in which he appears, the non-Tarzan novel The Eternal Lover, he has established a plantation in Uziri, the land of the Waziri, on which he and his wife Jane reside part-time, and where they entertain guests.
 According to the map that shows Africa as Burroughs imagined it, the Waziri village was somewhere in Angola.

 The Waziri are mentioned but do not appear in the next Tarzan book, The Beasts of Tarzan.
 However, during the adventure Tarzan meets a native warrior, Mugambi, chief of the Wagambi of Ugambi, whom he invites to join the Waziri at the conclusion.
 He is subsequently shown to have done so.
 In The Son of Tarzan the Waziri appear as mostly anonymous native followers of Tarzan, and are not named as a tribe.
 One of their number, Muviri, is presumably the same character as the Muviro of later books.